KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 ## Dictation namespace

-KeyboardKit has a ``Dictation`` namespace that contains dictation-related types and views, except services and contexts.
+KeyboardKit has a ``Dictation`` namespace that contains dictation-related types and views.

 For instance, a ``Dictation/KeyboardConfiguration`` can be used to configure a ``KeyboardDictationService`` for both a keyboard and its main app.
 There are also various status and error enums.